 Investment is needed to expand our community forest management programme and develop international market links for sustainable, deforestation-free Ituri cocoa.

-For ten years, we have also been supporting the cultivation of cocoa as an alternative to slash-and-burn agriculture.
+For 10 years, WCS has been supporting the cultivation of cocoa as an alternative to slash-and-burn agriculture.
 Cocoa is relatively new to the area, but promises a better future for local farmers than the cultivation of annual crops such as maize and cassava, creating a buffer of more sustainable land use at the forest frontier.
 Cocoa is planted in combination with native forest shade trees, meaning plantations store more carbon and support greater biodiversity than maize fields.
 Cocoa is also more profitable, meaning that families can make more money without needing to expand the area of land they cultivate.

 We are working with around 3,000 farmers from a local cocoa cooperative, UPCCO, which supports 20% of the estimated 14,000 cocoa farmers in the landscape.
 We want to expand the reach of the programme to all communities in the reserve’s buffer zone.